 Linked to Positivity

 According to Emotion, those who classify themselves as morning people are more likely to report positive moods and happiness.
-This could be because they’re more likely to wake up at a time that suits their circadian rhythms, of course.
+This could be because they’re more likely to wake up at a time that suits their circadian rhythms.

 Stay Healthier for Longer

-Those who are more active in the mornings may exhibit better health later in life than those who habitually sleep in.
+Those who are more active in the mornings may exhibit better health later in life than those who habitually sleep late.

 Of course, our sleep cycles are personal.
-That’s why it is important to consider the needs of your body and lifestyle before you change your sleep schedule.
+That’s why it is important to consider your body’s needs and lifestyle before you change your sleep schedule.

 Scientific Benefits of Waking Up Early

-There’s evidence to suggest that those who are early to bed and early to rise experience a range of health benefits.
+Evidence suggests that those who are early to bed and rise enjoy various health benefits.
 Additionally, they’re statistically more likely to be successful, positive, and proactive.
-The scientific benefits of waking up early are many and varied with that in mind.

-The benefits of waking up early can be split into the categories:
+The benefits of waking up early in the morning can be split into the categories:

 This is because natural early birds are more likely to wake up after a full sleep cycle.
 However, there’s also the fact that waking up early gives you more time to eat and prepare for the day.

-Those who wake up early have been shown to be more proactive, goal orientated, and alert.
-These people tend to do better in education and are more likely to get a raise at work.
+Those who wake up early are more proactive, goal orientated, and alert.
+These people do better in education and are more likely to get a pay rise.

 According to the American Academy of Sleep Medicine, students who stayed up late were likely to earn one full grade point less than those who went to bed early and got sufficient sleep.

-The drawback of waking up early is connected to having a non-compatible chronotype or sleep schedule.
+The drawback of an early start is some people have a non-compatible chronotype or sleep schedule.